 GASB 45 requires a valuation interest rate (or discount rate) be used to calculate the present value of expected future benefits.
 Whether or not plan assets may apply, the valuation interest rate should equal the estimated long-term investment yield on the source of assets used to provide for the payment of benefits.
 Based on an analysis of long-term experience of comparable asset classes anticipated to be held by the City, an expected long-term return of 3.5% is assumed for valuation.
-This is a decrease from 4.0% assumed for the prior valuation.
+This is unchanged from the prior valuation.